 Food and Drink in The Hog’s Head Inn

 The bar area is large and generally easy to move around.
 Despite its size, it feels welcoming and cosy.

-The restaurant is one where you find a table number, then order your food at the bar.
+You find a table number in the restaurant and then order your food at the bar.

-I asked about alternatives to finding a table in the restaurant, then going up to the bar to order food.
+I asked about alternatives to finding a table in the restaurant and then going up to the bar to order food.

 Without hesitation, the staff said,

 “We would simply make table service available to save you the trouble.”

 I had a Prawn Salad for dinner, followed by Beef in Black Bean Sauce.

 And Bridget had Potato Skins followed by Pork Loin.